Marquis Childs: Newspaperman again

-Personal
+Personal life

 Childs pronounced his first name "MARK-us."

 His first marriage on August 26, 1926, was to Anna 'Lue' Prentiss (April 8, 1902 - September, 1968).
 Their children were Henry Prentiss Childs and Malissa Marquis Childs (pen name "Malissa Redfield").
 After Lue's death, he married Jane Neylan McBaine in August 1969.

 On March 25, 1976, Childs returned to Clinton, Iowa, his appearance sponsored by funds administered by the Clinton Library Board.
 He was received with great warmth.
 At Clinton High School and in press interviews he reminisced about his youth in Clinton.
 He remembered ice skating on the frozen Mississippi River, the road shows at the Clinton Theatre, the good high school Lyons was, "and the people—I remember them.
 They were all characters—all with their own identities.
 They weren't rubbed into conformity by modern society."

 On June 30, 1990, Marquis Childs died at the Children's Hospital of San Francisco in San Francisco, California from cardiovascular disease.
 He was buried in Oakland Cemetery, Clinton, Iowa.